neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-cli.md

 # Interacting with a CLI
 ### Prerequisites
 * We assume that you have both `witness_node` and `cli_wallet` already compliled (or downloaded from [the offical respository](https://github.com/bitshares/bitshares-2/releases/latest)).
-* Also, we assume that you have the private keys and the name of some funded account.
+* Also, we assume that you have the private keys for two existing accounts and at least one of them has some funds.

 ### Folder structure
 Create a new folder in any location you like and copy `witness_node` and `cli_wallet` there.